material-motion/material-motion/code_policies.md

 Examples of how a client can block a release:

 - We cut a release that we thought was minor, but is in fact major.
-We identify that it's major because when we mirror the library internally it breaks everyone.
+We identify that it's major because when a release-blocking client upgrades to it, its builds break.

 ## Deprecation policy